Does the thought of work meetings fill you with dread?

 Reason #2: Fear of public speaking

-People that fear public speaking often feel comfortable in one-on-one meetings and social situations in general.
+People who fear public speaking often feel comfortable in one-on-one meetings and social situations in general.
 However, they will experience intense discomfort when they need to speak in front of a group in a more formal setting.

 Reason #3: Lack of preparation

 Not having enough time to prepare for a meeting can cause your anxiety to spike.
+It leaves you not knowing how to start your presentation, what to say after your “grand” opening, or how to end it without sounding awkward.

-Working remotely often requires juggling multiple roles and responsibilities, which can affect how much time we have to prepare for a meeting.
+What’s more, working remotely often requires juggling multiple roles and responsibilities, which can affect how much time we have to prepare for a meeting.

 Lack of preparation can make you feel out of control of the situation and cause tremendous discomfort and anxiety.